DoctorLogicProduct/dltest/landing-pages/cosmetic-surgery-website-design-get-started.md

   img_alignment: Right
   class: ''
   headline: Convert Visitors to Patients With Relevant Content
-  text: Content Multiplier™ amplifies the most relevant and engaging content pages
+  text: 'Content Multiplier™ amplifies the most relevant and engaging content pages
     for patients and search engines.
-Our team of medical content writers provide custom content for every procedure and service offered at your practice, all while utilizing proven SEO strategies to help you build better content, fast.
+Our team of medical content writers provide a robust collection of eye-care specific keywords and content, all while utilizing proven SEO strategies to help you build better content, fast. '
   btn: []
   wistia-link: []
   img: "/uploads/gallery-list (2).jpg"